ThirdRealityStudios/GUInness/README.md

-# A lightweight API to make the development of 2D game engines and GUIs easier, using Swing¹

-# This project is DISCONTINUED!
+# This project is DISCONTINUED
-**Anyway, a porting to OpenGL is currently in progress and will be available at its final release.**
+**due to a porting to OpenGL which is currently in progress.**

-If you want to test this API first, you can just download the binaries ("bin"-folder) and run the Main.class file in package "org.thirdreality.guinness.sample".
-It will give you a rough look through all the features which are available currently.
+**A Swing-based API to enable the development of basic GUI environments and games**

 # First Impression